 Earn SAM Credit

 Qualified by the American Board of Radiology in meeting the criteria for self-assessment toward the purpose of fulfilling requirements in the ABR Maintenance of Certification Program.
-“A Comprehensive Tutorial in Musculoskeletal Imaging Using the Stoller Checklist Technique” has been qualified by the American Board of Radiology for two SAM credits. (reference # CMED01B0512-1473).
+“A Comprehensive Tutorial in Musculoskeletal Imaging Using the Stoller Checklist Technique” has been qualified by the American Board of Radiology for 6 SAM credits.

 SAM credits are required for radiologists certified since 2002.